Thursday, February 7, 2013

 It’s just a bird, you might say.
 Why the funk?

 It’s not just the creature, you see, though there’s that too, but also the thought of being young and vibrant, riding the winds, gliding, soaring, to be dropped to the earth in the blink of an eye, by the unseen, the unexpected, the unfathomable.
 That strikes a little too close to home.
 That stabs a little too deep.
 For I’ve hit the glass in the past, a glancing blow, and survived.
-But there are those I have loved who have not.
+But there are those I have loved who have struck it full on.
 They've returned to the roots much too soon.

 I reach for the bird, to carry it to its final rest, only to have it spring to life and take wing as my hand draws near.